-‘I don’t want to adult today!’ there’s a true and deep desire for the wish behind that statement and few places in the world where you can actually escape the reality of responsibility but thanks Mr Walt Disney there’s a magical place where you’re able do just that, Disneyland, Orlando, Florida.
+‘I don’t want to adult today!’ there’s a true and deep desire for the wish behind that statement and few places in the world where you can actually escape the reality of responsibility but thanks Mr Walt Disney, there’s a magical place where you’re able do just that, it’s called Disneyland.

 Last weekend I spent an amazing few festive days in Orlando with the team at Shop Simon, discovering some alternative and amazing things to do in the city of Orlando.
 Whilst in town however we made a beeline for the two most famous theme parks in Florida, Universal Studios and Disneyland Florida.